Podiatrist in Nedlands WA

 Circulation Testing & Vascular Studies

-Ankle Brachial Index (ABI) and vascular testing is a non-invasive assessment used by podiatrists to help evaluate blood flow to the lower limbs.
+Ankle Brachial Index (ABI) and vascular testing is a non-invasive vascular assessment used to evaluate lower limb blood flow.
 By comparing blood pressure readings at the ankle and the arm, this testing can assist in identifying signs of reduced circulation that may impact foot and leg health.

 Vascular testing may be used to help:

-• Assess lower limb circulation in people with diabetes or cardiovascular risk factors
+Assess circulation in people with diabetes or cardiovascular risk factors

 Training & Professional Standards